neosucksatcode/quill/README.md

 } QuillWindow;
 ```

-`QuillWindow` is a typedefined struct which contains four member variables in the ASCII defintion and three in the STD defintion.
-The variables `height` and `width` are both of the `u32` and they specify the dimensions of the window.
+`QuillWindow` is a type defined struct which contains four member variables in the ASCII defintion and three in the STD defintion.
+The variables `height` and `width` are both of the `u32` type and specify the dimensions of the window.
 In the ASCII definition `pixels` is a `char*` which stores pixels as ASCII characters.
 In the STD definition `pixels` is a `u32*` which stores pixels in hexadecimal format e.g '0x000000'.

 #### *'clear_Terminal()'*